nelly-ng/nelly-ng.github.io/_includes/visitors.md

----
-layout: page
-title: "Visitors"
----

 **Paul Skrzypcyzk** visited us in Oct 2025

-**Hiroyasu Tagima** gave an online seminar in the group in June 2025
+**Hiroyasu Tajima** gave an online seminar in the group in June 2025

 **Patryk Lapka-Bartosik, Pharnam Bakhshinezhad, and Nayeli A. Rodríguez Briones** visited us in July 2025